holoviz/panel/doc/explanation/components/reactive_html_components.md

 ## What are the alternatives to `ReactiveHTML`?

-If you're looking for simpler alternatives to `ReactiveHTML`, Panel provides a `Viewer` class that allows you to combine existing Panel components using Python only.
+If you're looking for **simpler** alternatives to `ReactiveHTML`, Panel provides a `Viewer` class that allows you to combine existing Panel components using Python only.
 This approach is a great choice if you want to quickly create custom components without the need for writing HTML, CSS, or JavaScript.
 You can learn more about creating custom `Viewer` components in our guide [How-to > Combine Existing Components](../../how_to/custom_components/custom_viewer.md).

-On the other hand, if you're looking for a more advanced approach that gives you full control over the design and functionality of your custom components, you can use *Bokeh Models*.
-With Bokeh Models, you can leverage the power of your IDE and modern JavaScript development tools to build advanced and performant custom components.
+On the other hand, if you're looking for a **more advanced** approach that gives you full control over the design and functionality of your custom components, you can use *Bokeh Models*.
+With Bokeh Models, you can leverage the power of your IDE, TypeScript and modern JavaScript development tools to build advanced and performant custom components.
 Many of the built-in Panel components are built using this approach.
 It provides flexibility and extensibility, allowing you to create highly customized and interactive components tailored to your specific needs.

 ## What is a `ReactiveHTML` component?

 A *`ReactiveHTML` component* is essentially a class that you create by inheriting from the `ReactiveHTML` class.
 Within this custom class, you are required to define the `_template` attribute using HTML, which serves as the *design blueprint* for your custom component.
 You can use Javascript *template variables* `${...}` as well as Python [Jinja2](https://jinja.palletsprojects.com) syntax to make the template *dynamic*.

-Here is a basic example
+Here is a basic `SlideShow` component

 ```{pyodide}
 import param